marcschuler/FlatBee/README.md

 - (Tree-)Tables
 - Colorpicker

-Does not work :
+Problems/Bugs :
 - Not all default javafx8 nodes are styled
-- Many nodes may look ugly and green-ish
+- Third-party nodes may look ugly and/or green-ish
+- Other minor display bugs I didn't notice yet

 ## License
 The license is pretty much a CC-BY-NC 4.0 license (https://creativecommons.org/licenses/by-nc/4.0/).
-You can modify,use and share it (and ship it with your application), as long as you don't sell the file (or the application which includes the file).
-You also have to give me credit, like "FlatBee theme by karlthebee (github.com/karlthebee/flatbee)"
+In simple (non legal) english : you can modify and distribute it, ship in in your application, but not use/sell it commercially.
+And you have to give credits, like "FlatBee theme by karlthebee (https://github.com/karlthebee/flatbee)"